cloud-and-smart-labs/akka-framework-for-dist-ml/README.md

 ## Creating a new neural net job
 For this, an instance of NNJobMessage has to be created.
 For example, <br>
-<code>new NNJobMessage("iris_task", trainingSet, testSet, 75, 75, relu, layerDimensions, 0.1, 50)</code> <br>
+<code>NNJobMessage nn_msg = new NNJobMessage("iris_task", trainingSet, testSet, 75, 75, relu, layerDimensions, 0.1, 50)</code> <br><br>
 If the framework is being run through docker, the dataset has to be bind-mounted to the master service in the docker-compose.yml file.
+This instance is sent as a message to the master actor to initiate the processing. <br>

+  <code>system.scheduler().scheduleOnce(interval, master, nn_msg, system.dispatcher(), null);</code>